benjinettervik/copper/README.md

 # Creating a simple game
-Below we will create a simple game to show how Copper is used.
+Below we will create a simple game to show how Copper can be used.
 The game will, at startup, spawn 10 entities, each with a health component that keeps track of their current health.
 Then, at every update, each entities' health will be reduced by 1.
 When an entity reaches 0 health, a death component will be added to it.

 ## Initializing the engine
 The engine is used by initializing the base struct "Engine".
 This is done by running ```Engine::new();```.
 In our game's main function, lets do: